Programs : Brochure

 T680-900 The Global Television Industry is a 3 credit, 10-week online adventure, with a one week component in London.
 The course consists of online seminars with industry leaders from the UK, US and around the world.
-During the eighth week, students can choose to travel to London for an intensive round of face-to-face seminars and site visits hosted by professionals from the BBC, ITV, CNN, NBC and other leading production companies, as well as journalists, academics, writers and actors, several of whom will have addressed the class during the online portion.
-There will be online course work for those students who do not travel to London during that week.
+During the eighth week, students will travel to London for an intensive round of face-to-face seminars and site visits hosted by professionals from the BBC, ITV, CNN, NBC and other leading production companies, as well as journalists, academics, writers and actors, several of whom will have addressed the class during the online portion.
+The trip to London is a required part of the course.

 Karen Curry, Westphal College of Media Arts and Design